 While some of these guidelines can seem arcane, they reveal themselves to be necessary if you spend enough time in the film industry.
 Screenwriters are certainly artists and a screenplay is a blueprint used to construct that work of art.
 And just like blueprints must be drawn to scale, scripts have to be formatted in a way that makes them easy to translate to the screen.
 And while there are a few software options on the market, any writer will tell you that there’s only one name worth knowing: Final Draft.

 The industry standard software is used by virtually every screenwriter and taught in virtually every film school.
 It’s rare for an industry to be so consolidated around one product, but spend an hour writing on the software and you’ll likely understand why.
-Because this stuff works!
 Writing on Final Draft means that your script will look polished and professional, giving you one less thing to worry about in an industry that’s filled with uncertainty.
 If you want to paint like your favorite Impressionists, you generally want to get your hands on the same oil paints and brushes that they use.
 Screenwriting is no different.
 Final Draft software can’t make you a great artist, but it allows you to start on the same canvas that all of your heroes use.

 Writing in standard screenplay format, using 12 point Courier New font, ensures that every page translates to one minute of running time.
 This creates a shared vocabulary among everyone working on the film, from producers and location scouts to directors and editors.
 Filmmaking is an incredibly complicated process, so it’s always good when you can simplify something.
 Especially when you find yourself working with dozens of people, many of whom are juggling multiple projects at the same time.

 All this to say that if you’re not formatting your screenplays properly, you’re simply asking to be left behind.
 Like it or not, proper formatting is the foundation of any screenwriting career.
 It is analogous to keeping proper time in music.
 Once you demonstrate an adequate understanding of the artistic language that everyone else is speaking, you have literally infinite room for creativity and experimentation.
 But without that vocabulary, collaborating with other artists is impossible.
 And since Hollywood readers receive such a high volume of scripts every day, bad formatting is a great excuse to discard a potential script and make their workload a little lighter.
-It may not be fair, but it is reality, so learning proper formatting is an essential part of building a screenwriting career.

 Plenty of books have been written about how to format a screenplay (a few of our favorites can be found here), but the easiest way to learn is to get some good writing software.
 The best screenwriting software formats your scripts for you, leaving your scripts looking pristine while you focus on the story.
 Rather than constantly referring to a formatting book, you can simply click “character” to type your character name, “dialogue” to write their lines, and so on.
 The result will always be formatted properly, making you look like an expert, even if you’re writing your first script.